Maximilus-thethird/local-search-engine-for-pdf-and-images/README.md

 - **TorchVision / MobileNetV3** — Licensed under a BSD-style license.
 See [`third_party_licenses/TorchVision_LICENSE.txt`](third_party_licenses/TorchVision_LICENSE.txt)

 These components are used in accordance with their respective licenses.
 This project does not redistribute modified versions of these libraries.

+# License

+This project is shared for educational and demonstration purposes only.
+All rights reserved.
+Commercial use, redistribution, or modification is prohibited without written permission from the author.